jonaslalin/jonaslalin.github.io/_posts/2021-10-12-why-do-we-use-backpropagation.md

 ---
-title: Why Do We Use Backpropagation?
+title: Why do we use backpropagation?
 ---

 To understand why it almost always is best to use backpropagation for training neural networks, we will compare the computational complexity between applying the chain rule in forward and reverse accumulation modes.

-## Forward and Reverse Accumulation Modes
+## Forward and reverse accumulation modes

 Suppose we have a function